AlexSot-UW/Two-Player-Picaria/README.md

 ## What is Picaria?

   Picaria is a version of tic tac toe created and played by the first nations people of North America, more information can be found [https://en.wikipedia.org/wiki/Picaria](here).

-SIMULATIONS folder contains files for running diagnostics tests when the game doesn't work as intended.

-Software/Hardware Used: `Raspberry Pi`, `Python`